The Dog Stars (film): Filming

-Principal photography began in Bordano in April 2025.
+Principal photography began in Bordano, Italy, in April 2025.
 From May 12 to 16, filming took place in Cansiglio, a plateau in the Alpine foothills.
-Later that month, filming took place in Avezzano.
+Later that month, filming took place in Avezzano, Ovindoli and L'Aquila–Preturo Airport in Abruzzo.
 In June, production moved to Rome, where filming took place at Cinecittà Studios and in Casal Bernocchi and the EUR.
-Production concluded in late June 2025.
+Production concluded in late June 2025 after one-month filming in the natural landscape of Bosco Macchia Grande in Manziana, near Rome.
+Scenes were also shot at Pinewood Studios.